 Application Deadlines and Fees

-The deadline for completed MS applications is January 15, 2017.
+The deadline for completed MS applications is January 15, 2017 and must be submitted online.
 The application fee is $60.

 Applicants who are neither citizens nor permanent residents of the US should visit the International Services Office website for additional information.